 Lisbon is a city that I have only been to once before.
 It was the launching point for last year’s Ultimate Train Challenge and you may recall that day one on that challenge started…. poorly.
 When one titles a post “Day 1 of the Ultimate Train Challenge: Total, complete, miserable, abject failure,” it doesn’t take much of a leap to see the handwriting on the wall.

 Then again, I really loved Lisbon in the couple days I got to spend there.
-So this year, I was back in Portugal for a travel blogging conference in Porto to the north and the wonderful folks at House Trip were nice enough to set me up with a few other bloggers for a couple days in a big apartment and also take us on some tours of town.
+So this year, I was back in Portugal for a travel blogging conference in Porto to the north and the folks at House Trip were nice enough to set me up with a few other bloggers for a couple days in a big apartment and also take us on some tours of town.

 Considering one of my complaints this year to myself has been that I have mainly just been going to places and not bothering to look up from my computer to see some things, the fact they were willing to set up some tours for us was a wonderful bonus to their hospitality.